imfl/beautiful-jekyll/_posts/2018-06-29-currency-pair-quotation.md

 ## Step 2: Direct Quote or Indirect Quote

+**Whether it is direct quote or indirect quote largely depends on where you are.**

 | Direct Quote                           | Indirect Quote                          |
 | -------------------------------------- | --------------------------------------- |
 | uses foreign currency as base currency | uses domestic currency as base currency |

-**Whether it is direct quote or indirect quote largely depends on where you are.**
+The same figure for the same currency pair could be different quotes from different perspectives.

 #### Example 2.1